The Baby-Sitters Club: TV series

-In 1990, The Baby-Sitters Club spawned a 13-episode TV series that aired on HBO and Nickelodeon, and was later released on video.
+In 1990, The Baby-Sitters Club spawned a 13-episode TV series that aired on HBO and the Disney Channel, and was later released on video.

+In 2018, plans for a new TV series by Walden Media and Michael De Luca were announced.
 In February 2019 it was announced that Netflix ordered a new version of the TV series, released on July 3, 2020.

-It was canceled on March 11 2022.
+It was canceled on March 11, 2022.

 Film

 A film based on The Baby-Sitters Club novels was released in 1995.
 It starred Schuyler Fisk, Rachael Leigh Cook, Larisa Oleynik, Bre Blair, Tricia Joe, Zelda Harris, and Stacy Linn Ramsower.

 Soundtrack

-The Baby-Sitters Club: Songs for My Best Friends was a soundtrack for the series that was released on October 13, 1992 on CD and cassette tape.
+The Baby-Sitters Club: Songs for My Best Friends was a soundtrack for the series that was released on October 13, 1992, on CD and cassette tape.
 It included nine tracks written specifically for the series and the theme song to the original 1990 TV series.